 He lead the Iron to success twice in the Championship, before leaving and taking over at Southampton during the 2010 season.

 Despite leading the St Mary’s side to promotion in the Premier League, Adkins was suddenly cut from the club much to everyone’s surprise, after which he moved over to the Saints.
-Like pokies New Zealand, coaches and players suddenly gaining or losing employment is often completely unpredictable.
+Like the top 5 pokies sites in NZ, coaches and players suddenly gaining or losing employment is often completely unpredictable.

 Adkins And Hull City